biosails/pheniqs/docs/2.0/overview2.md

 * placeholder
 {:toc}

-The essential components of a Pheniqs workflow are illustrated below:
+The framework of a Pheniqs run includes three main steps: validating run parameters, extracting sequence elements from input sequence reads, and decoding each element according to a set of rules provided in the configuration:

 ![overview](/pheniqs/assets/img/Pheniqs_overview_web.png)

+The essential components of a Pheniqs workflow are:
-+ Input files: FASTQ or SAM-formatted files.
++ **Input** files: FASTQ or SAM-formatted files.
-+ Configuration file: Pheniqs can be run with default parameters, but in most cases a configuration file will be required.
++ **Configuration**: All runtime directives, including I/O, sequence elements of interest, barcode sets, metadata, and any prior information about sample distributions.
+Pheniqs can be run with default parameters, but in most cases a configuration file will be required.
-+ Tokenization: Each read segment is parsed to extract the sequences of interest as specified in the configuration.
++ **Tokenization**: Each read segment is parsed to extract each sequence element to be processed, as specified in the configuration.
-+ Decoding: For each barcode, Pheniqs may perform either probabilistic decoding (PAMLD, preferred) or simple minimum distance decoding (MDD).
++ **Decoding**: For each barcode, Pheniqs will perform either probabilistic decoding (PAMLD, preferred) or simple minimum distance decoding (MDD), as specified in the configuration.
-+ Output: Biological sequences, observed and inferred barcode sequences, quality scores, and decoding error probabilities are emitted as output.
++ **Output**: Biological sequences, observed and inferred barcode sequences, quality scores, and decoding error probabilities are emitted as output.
 Sequence Alignment/Map (SAM) format is preferred, but FASTQ may also be emitted.
-+ Run Report: Summary statistics about the decoding run are also provided.
++ **Run Report**: Summary statistics about the decoding run are computed and written in a machine-readable JSON format, which can be easily parsed for visual display.

 ## Input

-Pheniqs is designed to take sequence files and configuration directives as input.
-All standard formats are accepted.
+Pheniqs is designed to take **sequence** files and **configuration** directives as input.
+All standard sequence file formats are accepted.
 Most commonly, three or four FASTQ files, as emitted by Illumina sequencers, will be used as input.

-Pheniqs can manipulate [SAM, BAM and CRAM](glossary.html#htslib) files as well as uncompressed and gzip compressed [FASTQ](glossary.html#fastq).
+Pheniqs can manipulate both uncompressed and gzip compressed [FASTQ](glossary.html#fastq), as well as [SAM, BAM and CRAM](glossary.html#htslib) files.

 ## Configuration

-Pheniqs needs to know a variety of things before it can proceed with a decoding run.
-These include file paths and names of input / output files, barcode sets, transform directives for extracting tokens, and a variety of metadata, such as expected sample proportions of different libraries that have been multiplexed.
+Pheniqs needs to know a bunch of things in order to execute a decoding run.
+Required parameters include input / output file names and paths, barcode sets, transform directives for extracting tokens, and a variety of metadata, such as expected proportions of multiplexed sample libraries.

+If no user-provided configuration file is available, Pheniqs will run with defaults for all parameters, but in most cases a configuration file will be needed to specify all of the run-specific information.
 Configuration files are are [JSON](https://en.wikipedia.org/wiki/JSON) encoded for easy integration with automated pipelines.

 A summary of all configuration directives is provided in the [Configuration](configuration.html) page.

 ## Tokenization

-Pheniqs can be configured to handle any arbitrary configuration of biological and technical sequences such as barcoded libraries, cellular indexes, and UMIs, for both bulk and single-cell experimental designs.
+Due to its flexible syntax for parsing read segments, Pheniqs can accommodate virtually any experimental design.
+Configuration directives will handle any combination of biological and technical sequences, such as barcoded multiplexed sample libraries, cellular indexes, and UMIs, for both bulk and single-cell experimental designs.

-Pheniqs can accommodate virtually any experimental design due to its flexible syntax for parsing read segments.
 An overview of how Pheniqs parses sequence reads is provided in the [Tokens](transform.html) page.

 Examples of how to configure tokenization transform patterns for a handful of published experimental designs may be found in the [vignettes section](vignettes.html) of the documentation.

 ## Decoding

+Pheniqs currently implements two types of decoders to infer barcode sequences to be used for sequence classification:

++ A standard **minimum distance decoder (MDD)** that uses Hamming (edit) distance and simple string matching to allow zero or more errors per barcode, and
++ A **Phred-adjusted maximum likelihood decoder (PAMLD)**, which consults sequence quality scores and prior sample distributions to compute the full posterior probability for observed barcodes.
+A full description of the mathematics behind Pheniqs, as well as performance evaluations and comparisons with other decoding methods, may be found [here]().

 ## Output

 ... see Tokenization page ...